Akim Abuakwa North (Ghana parliament constituency)

 Akim Abuakwa North is one of the constituencies represented in the Parliament of Ghana.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It was created out of the Abuakwa constituency in 2004.
+As a constituency it elects one member of parliament who represents the constituents at parliament.
 The constituency is located in the Abuakwa North Municipal District of the Eastern Region of Ghana.
+Its administrative capital is Kibi.